soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 - (For Internal Docs) How do people gain access to the docs?
 How much of that is owned by the docs team versus IT?

 ✨ Why these questions?
 I can handle expectations for high impact x high autonomy OR average impact x low autonomy.
-What I can't stand is when someone expects high impact x low autonomy in a docs system that is admittedly failing.
+What's hard is high impact x low autonomy is expected at the same time that a docs system is admittedly failing.

 As a senior writer with the types of experiences (and customer successes) I've had, I don't do well with arbitrary decision-making gatekeeping around docs.
 There's too much I'll want to do and I'll be frustrated if I'm told I can't do them for arbitrary, hypothetical, or imaginary reasons.
 Stashing these questions for the future.